-We continuously see improvements in the system.
+We are continuously seeing improvements in the system.
 In the second half of the last year, we had the “Priority” and “Severity” labels introduced for pull requests.
 These labels allow prioritizing which pull requests will be reviewed and merged first.
-This approach has speeded up the delivery of the most crucial solutions from the community.
+This approach has sped up the delivery of the most crucial solutions from the community.

 Is Atwix still going to proceed with the active contribution campaign?

 Absolutely!
 Atwix has many great minds who love to contribute.
 So I wouldn’t name it a “campaign” but rather an intention of our open source ambassadors (Psst!
 We are also continually looking for new ambassadors).
 We also hope to take an active part in organizing the new contribution days this year.

 Do you think Adobe will close the Magento open source program soon?

 The future of Adobe and Magento community engineering is a topic, to be sure.
 This is somewhat common when a large brand like Adobe acquires a smaller brand rooted in Open Source, like Magento.
 Taking into account the passion, power and the value that community brings to the platform, closing this “source” would appear, to me, unrealistic and not very smart business.
 From my perspective, I would encourage everyone to keep contributing because it helps fuelling Magento and its distinct differences with other eCommerce platforms.
 As long as Magento continues to sign up more customers all over the world, it seems like open source program works really well.

 Read also: Magento Open Source vs. Magento Commerce